account931/myWaze_GeoCode_Modules_CommonJS-18/myWaze_React/README_MY.txt

 ==================================================

-How to uplift var value from child component to Parent state:
+How to uplift var value from child component to Parent state onClick:
 1. In Child comp add to render section => {  render() { var handleToUpdate  = this.props.handleToUpdate;}
 2. In Child comp add to return section => {<button onClick={() => handleToUpdate('some var to lift')}>}
 3. In Parent comp add to constructor(props){} =>  var handleToUpdate = this.handleToUpdate.bind(this);